Meta-Monomorphizing Specializations: Introduction

 \textbf{Limitations.}\quad Rust is not unique in confronting challenges when implementing specialization features.
 The \textit{Project Valhalla}\footnote{ \url{https://openjdk.org/projects/valhalla/}} for Java, which aims to introduce value types and generic specialization,\footnote{ \url{https://mail.openjdk.org/pipermail/valhalla-dev/2014-July/000000.html} } has encountered significant hurdles related to backward compatibility and runtime performance, which led to the adoption of \textit{type erasure}.
 Scala's \inlinescala{@specialized} annotation~\cite{Odersky08} allows for generating specialized versions of generic classes for primitive types, thereby avoiding boxing overhead.
-However, the exponential code bloat resulting from multiple type specializations has raised concerns regarding maintainability and compilation times.
+However, the exponential code bloat resulting from multiple type specializations has raised concerns regarding maintainability and compilation times~\cite{Dragos10}.
+In response, \citet{Ureche13} proposed Miniboxing, a technique that reduces code bloat by generating specialized versions only for a subset of types, while using a generic version for the rest.
 While Haskell cannot employ template-based specialization~\cite{Sheard02, Magalhaes10}, its \inlinehaskell{SPECIALIZE} pragma~\cite{PeytonJones03} leverages the \textit{dictionary-passing} implementation of type classes~\cite{PeytonJones97} to generate specialized versions of functions for specific type class instances.
 However, the undecidability of polymorphic recursion~\cite{Henglein93, Kfoury93} and higher-rank types complicates the specialization process, often necessitating manual intervention to guide the compiler~\cite{Okasaki99}.

 \textbf{Motivation.}\quad Specialization is a potent tool for optimizing performance-critical code sections, particularly in systems programming and high-performance computing domains.
 Furthermore, it can enhance code clarity and maintainability by encapsulating type-specific logic within specialized implementations, thereby reducing the need for complex conditional logic in generic code.
 Languages lacking robust specialization mechanisms often compel developers to resort to workarounds, such as manual code duplication or intricate type-level programming, which can lead to code bloat and maintenance challenges.
+Consequently, there is a pressing need for effective specialization mechanisms that balance performance, usability, and maintainability.
+For instance, consider the Rust code snippet